Hastings Ismay, 1st Baron Ismay: Festival of Britain

-Shortly after Ismay returned from the United Nations, Prime Minister Attlee asked him to become the Chairman of the Council of the Festival of Britain, scheduled to take place in 1951.
+Shortly after Ismay returned from the United Nations, Prime Minister Attlee asked him to become the chairman of the Council of the Festival of Britain, scheduled to take place in 1951.
 Ismay accepted the offer, and on 10 March 1948, he officially took the position of chairman.
-The appointment was largely symbolic, and Ismay "was at least partly appointed to forestall potential criticism by his friend Winston Churchill."
+The appointment was largely symbolic, and Ismay "was at least partly appointed to forestall potential criticism by his friend Winston Churchill." - according to Leventhal.
 The Council, however, wielded "slight, but not insignificant influence" and Ismay took his duties seriously.

 Ismay helped to ensure that the festival would be truly national in character, rather than just confined to London.
 As such, in June 1949, he called together all of the mayors in Britain to discuss the festival; this was the first meeting of all British mayors since 1916.
 Ismay also publicly defended the large cost of the festival, and emphasised its historic nature, saying, "We are consciously and deliberately determined to make history."
-Once the festival opened, Ismay hosted various notable guests, including Margaret Truman, the daughter of US President Harry Truman.
+Once the festival opened, Ismay hosted various notable guests, including Margaret Truman, the daughter of US president Harry Truman.

 Secretary of State for Commonwealth Relations

 In the 1951 general election held shortly after the conclusion of the Festival of Britain, Churchill's Conservative Party once again won a majority in Parliament, making Churchill Prime Minister for a second time.
 The day after the election, Churchill asked Ismay to become the Secretary of State for Commonwealth Relations in his cabinet.
 Ismay "was overjoyed at the prospect of serving under Churchill again" and accepted the post immediately.
 Although not a politician, Ismay was well-suited for the position because of his close relationships with the leaders of the commonwealth countries, largely the result of his work during the war.

-As a result of his military background and experience, Ismay became "more closely involved in defence matters than is usual for a Secretary of State for Commonwealth Relations," and often served as de facto Minister of Defence and serving as temporary Minister of Defence until the permanent appointee, Harold Alexander, was able to take office.
+As a result of his military background and experience, Ismay became "more closely involved in defence matters than is usual for a Secretary of State for Commonwealth Relations," and often served as de facto minister of defence and serving as temporary minister of defence until the permanent appointee, Harold Alexander, was able to take office.
 Through his close involvement in defence matters, Ismay began to be involved with the North Atlantic Treaty Organization.
 In January 1952, he accompanied Churchill to a meeting in Ottawa about the alliance, and in February 1952 he attended the NATO Lisbon Conference as the British Ministry of Defence representative.
 When leaving the conference, Ismay remarked to Alfred Gruenther, "this is the first that I have seen of NATO, and thank heaven it's the last."